seanytakahashi/bellpeppers_p01/README.md

-# <Project Name> by Bell Peppers
+# Wildlife Killer by Bell Peppers

 ## Roster:
-- Sean Takahashi(PM):
+- Sean Takahashi(PM): Authentication, fishing component
-- Ivan Chen:
+- Ivan Chen: Species API, parts of battle and fishing component
-- James Lei:
+- James Lei: DND API, battle component
-- Eviss Wu:
+- Eviss Wu: Countries API, travel component

 ## Description:
+Catch wildlife game where users capture different fish using a species API and they result in different weapons which will come from the D&D API.
+We will use the countries API for the setting of the game and altering the chances of what species will appear.

 ## Install Guide: